rougier/from-python-to-numpy/book/beyond-numpy.rst

 The `solution_3_bis()` returns a generator that can be used to generate the full list or to iterate over all the different elements.
-In any case, the huge speedup comes from the non-instantiation of the full list and it is this important to wonder if you need an actual instance of your result or if a simple generator might do the job.
+In any case, the huge speedup comes from the non-instantiation of the full list and it is thus important to wonder if you need an actual instance of your result or if a simple generator might do the job.